JOUR 2330. INTRODUCTION TO JOURNALISM. 3 Hours.

 JOUR 4346.
 PUBLIC AFFAIRS REPORTING.
 3 Hours.

 Research in planning and writing techniques required for covering such public affairs news sources as governmental offices, bureaus, and agencies.
 Experience in covering local government agencies, including agency budgets.
 Investigative and in-depth methods of news gathering; extensive practice in news writing.
-Prerequisite: JOUR 3345 with grade of C or higher (or permission).
+Prerequisite: JOUR 2346 with a grade of C or higher, and completion or concurrent enrollment in JOUR 3345.

 JOUR 4391.
 CONFERENCE COURSE.
 3 Hours.